-Billions of small space rocks never evolved.
+Billions of small space rocks never evolved into planets.
 Amazingly, many of these mysterious worlds have been altered very little in the 4.6 billion years since they first formed.
-Their relatively pristine state makes the comets, asteroids and some meteors wonderful storytellers with much to share about what conditions were like in the early solar system.
+Their relatively pristine state makes comets, asteroids, and some meteors wonderful storytellers with much to share about conditions in the early solar system.
 They can reveal secrets about our origins, chronicling the processes and events that led to the birth of our world.
 They might offer clues about where the water and raw materials that made life possible on Earth came from.

 - Known Asteroids: